5 Top Tips for Q3

 2. Get ahead for Q4

-The busiest sales period of the year is fast approaching, so now is the time to get your website updated and upgraded.
+The busiest sales period of the year is fast approaching, so now is the time to update and upgrade your website.

 SEO maintenance is key when it comes to increasing your website traffic.

 The more traffic you have coming to your website, the more customers you will have to convert with the Salesfire Dashboard tools.

 This source of traffic is crucial for small businesses, as search engines have been shown to drive on average 17% more traffic to small and medium-sized retailers, compared to their large competitors.

 Four in 10 visits to small and medium-sized retailers can be attributed to online search.